-Visit the Land
+Visit the Vacant Land

-While on location, it’s important to take notes and pictures about how you envision the land working within your plan.
+While on location, it’s important to take notes and pictures of how you envision the land working within your plan.
 Does it lie in a flood zone or have sharp hills?
 Is there rough terrain?
-Any hurdles that would make developing difficult should be noted and accounted for.
+Any hurdles that would make developing the vacant land difficult should be noted and accounted for.
 If your plan is to create a residential area, are there issues that would make living on the land difficult?
 What is it near?
 What school system is it zoned for?
 These questions and others will be better answered by being present.

-Get a Professional Survey
+Get a Professional Land Survey

 Having a professional survey done should give you full knowledge of the property and make you aware of any issues that might be present.
 It will also help provide a full understanding of any regulations in the specific area.